Finite-size clocks in quantum field theory and the twin paradox

-is finite (see e.g.~\cite{Good2020} for stationary examples).
-Moreover, it depends only on the clock's energy gap $\Omega$, in its spatial profile $F(\bm \xi)$, and potentially on its trajectory in spacetime through the comoving coordinates $(\tau,\bm \xi)$.
-This implies that in this long-time regime, the leading order de-excitation probability is proportional to the elapsed proper time $\Delta \tau$, thus behaving like an ideal clock.
-In Appendix~\ref{sec:inertial_clocks} we also show that, for inertial clocks in Minkowski spacetime, the approximation $P_\tc{d}\approx \mathcal{F} \Delta \tau$ becomes valid for relatively short times compared to the clock's light-crossing time and energy gap.
-For instance, when $\Delta \tau$ is larger than $30$ times its light-crossing time, the relative deviation $|P_\tc{d}- \mathcal{F} \Delta \tau|/\mathcal{F} \Delta \tau$ remains smaller than $2\%$, with the difference being due to universal finite-time QFT effects.
-We can then define the proper time tracked by the clock between the events $\mf x_i$ and $\mf x_f$ as $\Delta \tau_\tc{d}\equiv P_\tc{d}/\mathcal{F}$\footnote{Notice that it is not possible to directly access the excitation probability using a single clock through a one-shot experiment.
+Motivated by the discussion above, we define the time registered by the clock $C$ between the events $\mf x_i$ and $\mf x_f$ as~\footnote{Notice that it is not possible to directly access the de-excitation probability using a single clock through a one-shot experiment.
 Instead, one should repeat the experiment $N$ times under the exact same circumstances.
-Then, if the clock decays in $N_{d}$ of those experiments, the elapsed time between events $\mf x_i$ and $\mf x_f$ as measured by this clock model is given by $\Delta \tau \equiv \mathcal{F}^{-1} N_{d}/N\approx P_\tc{d}/\mathcal{F}$.}.
-A clock is then defined by its energy gap $\Omega$ and proper spatial profile encoded in the function $F(\bm \xi)$.
-However, clocks with the same proper shape and proper energy gap may still behave differently due to local and non-inertial QFT effects due to how they sample the two-point function in Eq.~\eqref{eq:P}.
+Then, if the clock decays in $N_{d}$ of those experiments, the elapsed time between events $\mf x_i$ and $\mf x_f$ as measured by this clock model is given by $\mathcal{T}(C) \equiv \mathcal{F}^{-1} N_{d}/N\approx \mathcal{F}^{-1}P_\tc{d}.$}

-Finally, observe that any operational definition of time must take into account universal vacuum effects in QFT due to local couplings and non-inertial motion (such as vacuum fluctuations and the Unruh effect~\cite {Unruh1976, Unruh-Wald, matsasUnruh, LoukoUnruh}), and the clock model presented here has the advantage of naturally incorporating these effects.
-For instance, it is fundamental that our clocks have a finite size; otherwise, UV correlations of QFT would result in a divergent leading-order de-excitation probability~\cite{Schlicht}.

-\secl{Twin paradox in QFT}We consider a twin paradox scenario by modeling the internal dynamics of clocks fully within QFT, as above.
-We will see that in the limit of sufficiently long times, these clocks yield the standard predictions of relativity.
-However, for time scales that are a few orders of magnitude larger than the clocks' proper size, we find corrections due to QFT effects.